JetBrains/teamcity-documentation/topics/configuring-schedule-triggers.md

 * Last [pinned build](pinned-build.md)
 * Last finished build with a specified [build tag](build-tag.md)

-If the Trigger detects a new build that satisfies the selected characteristic in the watched configuration, it queues a new build in own configuration.
+If the trigger detects a new build that satisfies the selected characteristic in the watched configuration, it queues a new build in own configuration.

-The Trigger watches only regular (not [personal](personal-build.md) or [history](history-build.md)) builds in the default branch.
+The trigger watches only regular (not [personal](personal-build.md) or [history](history-build.md)) builds in the default branch.

-If the triggered build depends on the watched build via a snapshot or artifact dependency, select the "_Promote watched build_" option so TeamCity can automatically [promote](triggering-a-custom-build.md#Promoting+Build) the detected build to the triggered build.
+If the triggered build depends on the watched build via a snapshot or artifact dependency, select the "_Promote watched build_" option so TeamCity can automatically [promote](running-custom-build.md#Promoting+Build) the detected build to the triggered build.
 Otherwise, the build will be triggered as usual and will have no relation to the detected build.

 ## Additional Options